 4. REPORTING/CONFIDENTIALITY: Students are encouraged to report incidents or information related to sexual misconduct as soon as possible.
 If criminal activity is involved, students are encouraged to contact NDSU Police or your local law enforcement.
 NDSU employees who became aware of a complaint or violation of this policy and have the authority to take action on the complaint or violation, shall report the complaint or violation either to the Title IX Coordinator or a Deputy Title IX Coordinator:

-Eveadean M. Myers, Vice President for Equity, Diversity and Global Outreach/Title IX Coordinator
+Canan Bilen-Green, Vice Provost for Faculty and Equity/Title IX Coordinator

-Putnam 102
+Old Main 201

-Phone: 701-231-7708; email: evie.myers@ndsu.edu
+Phone: 701-231-7040; email: canan.bilen.green@ndsu.edu